Privacy-focused website analytics

 How is Fathom privacy-focused?

 Fathom Analytics doesn’t track individuals, period.
-This gets a bit nerdy, but we do this by creating a unique signature for users, which doesn’t store any personal data.
-No, we do not create some sort of user fingerprint that is tracked alongside all your pageviews, creating a user browsing history.
-We have actually invested heavily in making it so that we can never see more than one page view per unique hash, making it impossible to create user journeys.
-No one could ever reverse engineer who a person was from a unique signature on Fathom.
+This gets a bit nerdy, but we do this by creating a unique signature for users.
+Nobody can reverse engineer who a person is from a unique signature on Fathom.
 It’s the difference between hashing and encryption, encrypted data can be decrypted, whereas hashed data goes one way and can’t be “de”hashed.
 That’s why Fathom hashes data about our website visitors.

 The other thing different about Fathom Analytics and Google Analytics is that we’re a software company, not an advertising company.
 We charge a fair price to our customers so our business remains profitable and sustainable.
 No data is ever collected or shared between our customer sites, like Google Analytics does, because we don’t have an advertising network.
 That data is both anonymously collected and never shared, for any reason, ever.

-We are compliant with privacy regulations because we don’t track, log or store any personal data in any way.
+We are compliant with privacy regulations because we don't invade your visitors' privacy.
 We don’t need to.
 The value of Fathom Analytics is that we show our customers their website data as a whole, like top content or top referrers, instead of showing them data per individual user.
 That makes it useful for business decisions, while respecting digital privacy.

 Why Fathom customers don’t need annoying cookie notices